 3).
 Gritty tail defect

-How to remove gritty Tail Defect from a blood smear?
+How to remove a gritty Tail Defect from a blood smear?

 Gritty tail defect in the blood smear occurs due to slow speed and inappropriate spreader.
 We can prepare a perfect blood smear by increasing speed and keeping the spreader angle at 45.